 Posted 2018 Nov 9

-They're not embroidered, but these custom ornaments are a great way to showcase a favorite photo or image, and the repeating motif makes a kind of kaleidoscopic effect no matter which angle you view it from.
+They're not embroidered, but these custom geodesic ornaments are a great way to showcase a favorite photo or image, like these ones that I made of all our cats, past and present.

 Posted 2018 Nov 2